openethereum/openethereum.github.io/Docker.md

 $ docker run -ti -p 8180:8180 -p 8545:8545 -p 30303:30303 ethcore/parity:beta
 ```

 For example, this will expose the User Interface, the JSONRPC-API, and the listen port to the host.
+Now you can browse to http://localhost:8180 from the Docker host computer to access the Parity Wallet.

 ##### Pass arguments